00015775/CorrNet/macOS_en.md

 Need to rewrite part of the logic of GpuDataParallel to make it:

--Right CUDA: Doka
+- Right CUDA: Doka
--for MPS: single card operation
+- for MPS: single card operation
--to CPU: fall back to CPU.
+- to CPU: fall back to CPU.

 And will: